Gary Hodges: Wildlife drawings 1987–1994

 After visiting many potential art and book publishers in the 1980s Hodges could have been dismayed by their dismissal, stating that "black & white doesn't sell."
 Some encouraged him to work in colour.
 However, the huge success of the first five Greenpeace limited edition prints, selling out editions of 850 prints, helped him decide to publish himself.
 This was very uncommon at the time.

 Hodges has described his technique to the public while artist in residence at the prestigious Nature in Art museum in Gloucester, UK over many years.
 He has also provided access to his drawing through time-lapse photography in two of the films made about him and in magazines.
 He uses a range of graphite pencils from grade 8H to 5B, a scalpel knife for sharpening the pencils, trimming paper and creating a bevel on plastic erasers which he uses to bring out highlights.
 His references have usually been his own photographs, and in more recent years largely taken from the wild.
 He has expressed real concern over conditions and the ethics of zoos.
 A drawing may take him many months, with them taking longer in more recent years.
 He draws on Fabriano 5 paper, also reproducing images as limited editions on the same paper to maintain quality.

-His early Greenpeace drawings of Green Turtle (1987) and Narwhal (1987) have become collector's pieces with the prints first selling for £8.50, more recently the Green turtle exchanging hands for £3,500.00 on the secondary market.
+His early Greenpeace drawings of Green Turtle (1987) and Narwhal (1987) have become collector's pieces with the prints first selling for £8.50, more recently the Green turtle exchanging hands for £3,500.00 on the secondary art market (the resale of art following its original acquisition from the artist).
 During this time Snow Leopard (1993) became his fastest selling print (edition of 850), although this has since been surpassed.
 Its scarcity created a secondary demand with it selling for around £3,000 many times and has reached £3,200.
 The investment potential of his prints has attracted additional collectors to his following.

 He became fairly prolific in this period exhibiting at various shows including the Medici Gallery, London, the Mall Galleries, London and the Robin des Bois Gallery, Paris – all in 1989.